SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

 Here at Chez Weekend, we wondered if that anecdotal report would really withstand statistical scrutiny: can we quantitatively related usage of vaccine supply &amp; fraction of population vaccinated with partisanship at the state level?

+Why, yes.
+Yes, we can.

 ### The available data